Canonical Shares Desktop Plans For Ubuntu 18.10 - Slashdot

 Then why can't he (we) just say that?
 All the pseudo-tech marketing horseshit reminds me of Ballmer's squirting Zune. ffs.

+Chromium is the subset of Google Chrome that meets FSF's Free Software Definition and OSI's Open Source Definition (also called Debian Free Software Guidelines).
+It implements, among other things, an OpenGL ES binding for JavaScript called WebGL.

 How many hundreds of megabytes is Chromium...
-(Score:3)
+(Score:5, Interesting)

 going to be?
 IIRC the VLC snap was 190 MB download and about 700 MB on disk.